 Who Accepts GRE/LSAT Scores?

-Which Exam Is Mostly Recognized for Applying for Scholarship Inside The US?
+Which Exam is Recognized to Apply for Scholarship in the US?

 GRE vs. LSAT Cost